Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.8.2.0:
 - NEW FEATURE (Alban): Implement the saving of the "Connection Preference List" when saving a group in the library from the File menu.
 - BUGFIX (Alban & many users): CRITICAL!
 The unique id generator was not so unique, preventing sometime the BBM files to be reloaded (especially the large file which had more chance to have a collision of ids)
+- BUGFIX (Nicolas): Potential CRASH! when loading a file containing a part with connection, for which the connection list has been updated in the library between the save and the load of the file.
-- BUGFIX #54 (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
+- BUGFIX #54 (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group.
 - BUGFIX (Alban): The xml parsing of the <GroupConnectionPreferenceList> tag for the SET xml files, was skipping one connection preference every two.
 - BUGFIX (Alban): When you just form a group, there was no active connection set by default.
 - BUGFIX #55 (Alban): When you replace a part in a group, the display area of the group is not recomputed